-The Annual Meeting of the Roseville Area League of Women Voters is set for May 2 at Little Canada City Hall, 515 Little Canada Road East.
-A social hour will begin at 5 p.m., and dinner at 6 p.m.
-If you are unable to come to dinner, please come to the meeting that begins at 7:00.
+The Annual Meeting of the Roseville Area League of Women Voters is set for Tuesday, May 1, at Little Canada City Hall, 515 Little Canada Road East.
+A social hour will begin at 5 pm and dinner at 6 pm.
+The business meeting will begin at 7 pm.